htoomgt/tailwind_netninja_tutorial/readme.md

 3. run `npm run build-css` to compile the src and place compiled css at public folder.
 This script is written in customized at package.json.
 Skip step 4 and 5 if tailwind config files are created.
 4. run `npx tailwindcss init --full` to create full tailwind config js file
 5. run `npx tailwindcss init` to create blank tailwind config js file
+6. run `live-server public/` to run website with hot reload.

 ## Lesson and description